bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>If I come back here, I might make a folder for images.
 Now this is a folder, and currently
-there's nothing in the folder, but if I look in this folder over here, you can see that the folder images is here, and I can put images in there.
-Be careful when you're creating files, not to accidentally put the file inside the folder if you don't mean to.
-If I click "New File" here, it's going to create this file inside of Images, oops.html.
+there&apos;s nothing in the folder, but if I look in this folder over here, you can see that the folder images is here, and I can put images in there.
+Be careful when you&apos;re creating files, not to accidentally put the file inside the folder if you don&apos;t mean to.
+If I click "New File" here, it&apos;s going to create this file inside of Images, oops.html.
 This file is actually inside the Images folder here, and I can see it over here as well.
-If I decide I don't want that file, I can right-click here and choose "Delete".
+If I decide I don&apos;t want that file, I can right-click here and choose "Delete".
 It will ask me, do I really want to move it to the trash? and sure enough, from over here, that file is now not inside that folder and folder is empty again.
 By working with this Explorer, we can create files and manage files for our